revbayes/revbayes.github.io/tutorials/intro_graph_models/index.md

 This is appropriate if we have very little idea what the true value of the parameter is.

-In RevBayes it is easy to modify the priors used in an analysis and rerun the analysis.
+In [RevBayes](http://revbayes.com) it is easy to modify the priors used in an analysis and rerun the analysis.
-Try rerunning the linear regression exercise these highly informative priors on `beta` and `alpha`:
+> Try rerunning the linear regression exercise with the highly informative priors (standard deviation set to 0.1) on `beta` and `alpha` as shown below.
+{:.instruction}
 ```
 beta ~ dnNormal(0, 0.1)
 alpha ~ dnNormal(0, 0.1)